 Campsites and caravan parks have always been hugely popular for holidays and weekends away.
 During any holiday period, campsites often get very crowded with everybody trying to get away from the daily grind.
 With so many holidaymakers in one place, campsite owners have to be especially vigilant to make sure that the premises and all facilities are well maintained and safe for everybody to use.
 This includes visitors as well as campsite staff.

-Campsite Owners’ Responsibilities
+- Campsite Owners’ Responsibilities

-Campsite owners have a legal duty of care towards their visitors and staff.
+As mentioned above, campsite owners have a legal duty of care towards their visitors and staff.
 As part of this duty of care, they must put measures in place to ensure the safety of everyone on their premises.

 A campsite owner’s duty of care towards their visitors would entail making sure that: